sarahmonster/hire-sarah/_projects/rivet.md

 {% include portfolio-panel.md
   metadata="Establishing vision"
-  heading="What exactly are we building?" content="Rivet was an experimental project, so the constraints were rather loose.
-Nevertheless, it was important to establish a vision and guiding principles, both to inform the work itself, and to make it easier to explain what I was working on to other parts of the company.
+  heading="What exactly are we building?" content="Before we started, it was important to establish a vision and guiding principles—both to inform the work itself, and to help communicate the project to stakeholders.

   I established that our goal would be to make a system that allowed small businesses to set up a site that feels relevant and effective in less than five minutes.
 The final sites would be unique and personalised to the customer, but they'd also be fully-fledged [WordPress.com](http://wordpress.com) sites that would be ready to grow as their business did.

-  To accomplish this, I designed a system that pulled data from existing online sources and then leveraged machine learning to programmatically build out starter sites for small businesses, using a minimal number of user-provided inputs and decisions.
+  To accomplish this, I designed a system that pulled data from existing online sources and then leveraged machine learning to programmatically build out starter sites for small businesses, using a minimal number of user-provided inputs and decisions."

-This broke down into a few different components:

-  - An API that pulled a business’ data from public sources (Google Places, Facebook, Instagram, etc.).
-  - A machine-learning algorithm that parsed data (existing text + imagery + some descriptive adjectives) and used that data to suggest a colour and typography palette.
+    image="/assets/img/rivet/screen-flow.png"
-  - A script to take all that data, mash it together, and turn it into a WordPress.com site." image="/assets/img/rivet/screen-flow.png" alt="Screenshots showing how Rivet builds out sites for users."
+    alt="Screenshots showing how Rivet builds out sites for users."
   %}